pivotal/docs-tas-adapter/troubleshooting.md

 1. There is an issue with the application's code.
 1. The Kubernetes cluster cannot schedule the application.
-1. The Application Service Adapter cannot turn the app into a StatefulSet.
+1. Application Service Adapter cannot turn the app into a StatefulSet.

 #### Troubleshooting steps and potential solutions